-- 2.1.
-The company has a unitary board structure, consisting of independent and non-executive directors lending a broader view to the company's activities, and executive directors, with their intimate knowledge of the business.
+- 2.1 The company has a unitary board structure, consisting of independent and non-executive directors lending a broader view to the company's activities, and executive directors, with their intimate knowledge of the business.
 The majority of directors must be non-executive and most of the non-executive directors should be independent non-executive directors (as defined in the applicable laws).
-In determining independence, the recommendations of South African King IV Code and the Dutch Corporate Governance Code are also taken into account. - 2.2.
-The chair is a non-executive director. - 2.3.
-As a minimum, two executive directors must be appointed to the board the chief executive officer and the financial director. - 2.4.
-The board must have the appropriate balance of knowledge, skills, experience, diversity and independence for it to discharge its governance role and responsibilities objectively and effectively.
-The non-executive directors of Prosus shall prepare a Board profile in accordance with the requirements of the Dutch Corporate Governance Code. - 2.5.
-In considering the composition of the board, consideration will be given to the board diversity policy.
-The board will report to shareholders in the integrated annual report on how diversity has been considered and implemented at board level.
-If the composition of the board diverges from targets (if any) stipulated in the board diversity policy, the current state of affairs shall be outlined in the integrated annual report of the Company along with an explanation as to which measures are being taken to attain the intended target and by when this is likely to be achieved. - 2.6.
-Non-executive directors, classified as independent, undergo an annual evaluation of their independence by the chair and the board. - 2.7.
-In accordance with the company's articles of association, non-executive directors are appointed for a period of no more than three years at a time, after which on the recommendation of the board, they are eligible for re-election by shareholders.
-Before nominating non-executive directors for re-election the board also considers the provisions of the Dutch Code.
-For a reappointment after an eight-year period, reasons must be provided in the report of the non-executive directors of Prosus. - 2.8.
-To ensure that outside positions of the executive directors do not involve an excessive commitment or a conflict of interest approval for any outside directorship is required from the chair.
+In determining independence, the recommendations of King IV and the Dutch Corporate Governance Code are also taken into account. - 2.2 The chair is a non-executive director. - 2.3 As a minimum, two executive directors must be appointed to the board the chief executive officer and the financial director.
+In the event that the position of chief executive and/or financial director is vacant, the interim appointees should attend the board meeting by invitation, as appropriate. - 2.4 The board must have the appropriate balance of knowledge, skills, experience, diversity and independence for it to discharge its governance role and responsibilities objectively and effectively. - 2.5 In considering the composition of the board, consideration will be given to the board diversity policy. - 2.6 Non-executive directors, classified as independent, undergo an annual evaluation of their independence by the chair and the board. - 2.7 In accordance with the company's Memorandum of Incorporation, at least one-third of the non-executive directors retire by rotation each year. - 2.8 In accordance with the company's articles of association, non-executive directors are appointed for a period of no more than three years at a time, after which on the recommendation of the board, they are eligible for reelection by shareholders.
+With regard to Naspers, any non-executive director whose term of office exceeds nine years is subject to a rigorous annual review by the Board, taking into account performance and independence.
+A statement is included in the Naspers integrated report regarding the outcome of any such review

+2.9 To ensure that outside positions of the executive directors do not involve an excessive commitment or a conflict of interest approval for any outside directorship is required from the chair.
 Non-executive directors must inform the chair and company secretary prior to accepting a position outside the company.
-Positions of directors outside Prosus are considered at the Prosus board meeting at least annually.